kempisabelmaddie/IoT_PolyU/newfolder/README.md

 1) Go to the folder and find the file "IFTTT_SetUp.md", or open the file by clicking this link: <br/><https://github.com/isabelmaddiek/IoT_PolyU/blob/main/newfolder/IFTTT_SetUp.md>
 2) Go to the folder and find the file "M5Burner_SetUp.md", or open the file by clicking this link: <br/> <https://github.com/isabelmaddiek/IoT_PolyU/blob/main/newfolder/M5Burner_SetUp.md>
 3) Go to the folder and find the file "UIFlow_SetUp.md", or open the file by clicking this link: <br/><https://github.com/isabelmaddiek/IoT_PolyU/blob/main/newfolder/UIFlow_SetUp.md>
+4) Go to the folder and find the file "TempSensor_SetUp.md", or open the file by clicking this link: <br/><https://github.com/isabelmaddiek/IoT_PolyU/blob/main/newfolder/TempSensor_SetUp.md>
 ###